andygongea/update-now/README.md

 Open your `package.json` file within Visual Studio Code.
 Update Now will identify the dependencies and display update actions in the context menu when you right-click on a dependency.

-## License

-This project is licensed under the terms of the MIT license.
-For more information, please see the [license file](LICENSE).

-## Contributing

-Contributions are always welcome!
-Please read our [contributing guide](CONTRIBUTING.md) for more information on how to get involved.

-## Feedback

-For any feedback or issues, please open an [issue on GitHub](https://github.com/your-username/UpdateNow/issues).
+For any feedback or issues, please open an [issue on GitHub](https://github.com/andygongea/update-now/issues).

-Happy coding!